 Can You Hold the Electrode While Stick Welding?
 When and How To

-It might have crossed your mind if it is OK to hold the welding electrode during stick welding (SMAW).
+It might have crossed your mind if it is ok to hold a stick welding electrode when you weld.
 Or you might have seen others do it.
 But when is it helpful, and how safe is it?

 If you think holding the rod can help you, let’s see when and how you can do it in more detail.
 Also, what are the dangers of doing that?